LiberTEM/LiberTEM/docs/source/usage.rst

     [2018-08-08 13:57:58,266] INFO [libertem.web.server.main:886] listening on localhost:9000

+It will then open your default web browser to this URL.

 There are a few command line options available::

     Usage: libertem-server [OPTIONS]

     Options:
-      --port INTEGER  port on which the server should listen on --help          Show this message and exit.
+      --port INTEGER  port on which the server should listen on --local-directory TEXT    local directory to manage dask-worker-space files --browser / --no-browser  enable/disable opening the browser --help          Show this message and exit.

+.. versionadded:: 0.4.0.dev0
+    --browser / --no-browser option is added, open browser by default.

 To access LiberTEM remotely, you can use :ref:`use SSH forwarding <ssh forwarding>`.